tmhn/Sparta/node/6-ejs-templating/README.md

 We've introduced a new tag here called body.
 Notice it has a minus in the cones not an equal sign.
 This is where the whole of our rendered template will be plugged in.

-Notice also that we've made the title tag dynamic too.
-So we'll need a value for title each time we render.

 Let's now remove everything from our index.ejs file that isn't now in the layout.
 It should now only contain this:

 ```html